Tjaaaaaf/FinancialAnalysis/README.md

 # TODO

-- [ ] error-handling rework so that exceptions are not thrown every two seconds
+- [x] error-handling rework so that exceptions are not thrown every two seconds
-- [ ] decoupling of logic and frontend -> use services
+- [ ] decoupling of logic and frontend -> use service
+- [ ] redo flow of screens and gui (too many thight coupling now)